mvcds/my-library/books/invisible-women/The long friday.md

-The long Friday was a finish national strike where more than 90% of women didn't do any kind of job (paid or not), and went to rallies.
+The long Friday was a Icelandic national strike where more than 90% of women didn't do any kind of job (paid or not), and went to rallies.
 In the following year there was a passed act for gender equality.

 But in most countries women relationship with work is more complicated.